Neptune (mythology): Sacrifices

 Neptune is one of only four Roman gods to whom it was considered appropriate to sacrifice a bull.
-The other three were Apollo, Mars, and Jupiter, although Jupiter has also been depicted with the offering of a red bull and a red-bull calf.
+The other three were Apollo, Mars, and Jupiter, although Vulcan (known in Greek mythology as Hephaestus) has also been depicted with the offering of a red bull and a red-bull calf.
 If an incorrect offering was presented, either inadvertently or due to necessity, additional propitiation was required to avoid divine retribution.
 This type of offering implied a stricter connection between the deity and the world.

 Paredrae

 Paredrae are entities who accompany a god, representing the fundamental aspects (or powers) of that god.
 With Hellenic influence, these paredrae came to be considered separate deities and consorts of their associated god.
 Earlier folk belief might have also identified paredrae as consorts of their god.

 Salacia and Venilia have been discussed by ancient and modern scholars.
 Varro connects Salacia to salum (sea), and Venilia to ventus (wind).
 Festus attributed to Salacia the motion of the sea.
 Venilia brought waves to the shore, and Salacia caused their retreat out to sea.
 They were examined by the Christian philosopher St. Augustine, who devoted a chapter of De Civitate Dei to ridiculing inconsistencies in the theological definition of the entities; since Salacia personified the deep sea, Augustine wondered how she could also be the retreating waves (since waves are a surface phenomenon).
 He wrote elsewhere that Venilia would be the "hope that comes", an aspect (or power) of Jupiter understood as anima mundi.

 Servius, in his commentary on the Aeneid, wrote about Salacia and Venilia in V 724: "(Venus) dicitur et Salacia, quae proprie meretricum dea appellata est a veteribus"; "(Venus) is also called Salacia, who was particularly named goddess of prostitutes by the ancient".
 Elsewhere, he wrote that Salacia and Venilia are the same entity.